Top 10 Eldrazi in Magic: The Gathering

 8. Void Winnower

-Void Winnower lacks annhilator, but he (she? it?) costs less mana that prior entries and impresses as a fierce 11/9.
+Void Winnower lacks annihilator, but he (she? it?) costs less mana than prior entries and impresses as a fierce 11/9.
 He also wields two incredible lockdown effects that severely hinder your opponent's options.
 First, they cannot play any spell with an even CMC.
 This completely prevents them from using roughly half their cards, and it helpfully applies to cards with a 0 CMC.
 Additionally, your opponent cannot block with creatures who have an even CMC.

 Overall, Void Winnower's lack of annihilator or protection slightly hold him back, but his comparatively low cost, high stats, and stupendous net abilities more than prove his worth for any Magic card game.